Variety Evasive Subspace Families: Introduction

-\paragraph{Overview of the proof of Theorem~\ref{thm_lb}.} Our lower bound (Theorem~\ref{thm_lb}) follows from a dimension counting argument.
-Let $C(r, d, n)$ be the set of all varieties $\mathcal{V}\subseteq\proj^n$ of dimension $r:=n-k-1$ and degree $d$, which is the space of varieties that we want to evade.
+\paragraph{Overview of the proof of \cref{thm_lb}.} Our lower bound (\cref{thm_lb}) follows from a dimension counting argument.
+Let $C(r, d, n)$ be the set of all varieties $\mathcal{V}\subseteq\proj^n$ of dimension $r:=n-k-1$ and degree $d$, which is the set of varieties that we want to evade.

 Roughly speaking, the idea is to show that (1) $C(r, d, n)$ itself can be realized as a subvariety of some projective space $\proj^N$, and (2) for every $k$-subspace $W$, the subset of $\mathcal{V}\in C(r,d,n)$ that $W$ fails to evade is the intersection of $C(r,d,n)$ with some hyperplane $H_W$ of $\proj^N$.